- Code CHEM3208

 - Areas of interest Chemistry

-This course will introduce students to molecular modeling and computational chemistry methods with the emphasis on molecular-orbital theory.
+This course will introduce students to molecular modeling, molecular dynamics and computational chemistry methods.
+A focus will be placed on the underlying chemical theory behind each methods and the applications.
 The laboratory sessions provide students with experience in the computational chemistry techniques used to model the structures, properties and chemical reactivity of molecules.

-1. Understand the theory, concepts and terminology of computational chemistry with an emphasis on electronic structure calculations using the molecular-orbital model.
+- Understand the theoretical foundation of computational chemistry, with an emphasis on electronic structure calculations using quantum chemistry and classical molecular dynamics simulation techniques.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.